Intravenous Patient Controlled Analgesia

 Introduction

-Your doctors have decided that an Intravenous patient controlled analgesia (IV-PCA) will work best for your pain relief after your operation.
+Your doctors will usually decide if you need an Intravenous patient-controlled analgesia (IV-PCA), to manage your pain after your operation.
 This leaflet has been produced to give you general information about your IV-PCA.

 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you, and your doctor, but may act as a starting point for discussion.
-If after reading this leaflet you have any concerns or require further explanation or advice on your pain relief options, please discuss this with a member of the healthcare team.
+After reading this leaflet, if you have any concerns or require further explanation or advice on your pain relief options, please discuss with a member of the healthcare team.

 What is Intravenous Patient Controlled Analgesia (IV-PCA)?